-It will be apparent that at this stage the development of the body of the embryo has hardly begun, the blastocyst consisting, apart from the trophoblast zone, of two small vesicles only, one representing the amniotic vesicle, an ectodermal structure which has been cut off from the ectodermal layer, and the other a small entodermic resicle which represents the original inner layer of the tri-laminar blastoderm.
-The space between them is occupied by a mass of eells representing the mesoderm.
+It will be apparent that at this stage the development of the body of the embryo has hardly begun, the blastocyst consisting, apart from the trophoblast zone, of two small vesicles only, one representing the amniotic vesicle, an ectodermal structure which has been cut off from the ectodermal layer, and the other a small entodermic vesicle which represents the original inner layer of the tri-laminar blastoderm.
+The space between them is occupied by a mass of cells representing the mesoderm.
 The floor of the amniotic vesicle is much thicker than the other parts (Fig. 13), and this small area represents the embryonic area (ectoderm), and indicates the spot at which the body of the embryo will be laid down.
 It is visible clearly in the ovum of Peters, but not in that of Bryce-Teacher.
 It will be recollected that the amniotic and entodermic vesicles remain in connection with the trophoblast by a mesodermic process, the ventral or body stalk, not shown in Fig. 11, but represented diagrammatically in Fig. 8.
 The entodermic vesicle corresponds with the yolk sac, a structure of great importance in the development of birds and reptiles, since it contains a store of nutriment upon which the growing ovum draws.
 In mammals generally, and especially in man, this structure is unimportant at the present stage, and has little if any nutritive function.
-It will now be necessary to consider the maternal structures in which the ovum has found a lodgment.

-FIG. 13.-Embryonic Area in Peters's Ovum.
+Fig. 13.-Embryonic Area in Peters's Ovum.
 (Galabin and Blacker.)